koadman/platypusfarm/darlinglab/software.md

 [**The beagle library** - a library for phylogenetic likelihood calculation on the CPU and GPU](https://github.com/beagle-dev/beagle-lib)<br/>
 libhmsbeagle, also known as the beagle library, is a software development library for calculating phylogenetic likelihoods using a variety of compute hardware types.
 Currently supported hardware types and features include graphics processing units (GPUs) via CUDA and OpenCL, standard CPUs using SSE for fine-scale parallelism and OpenMP for coarse parallelism, and others.
 The library works on Linux, Mac, and Windows.
 Further development on this software is being led by [Daniel Ayres].

-###Past software projects

-Darling lab members have contributed to the following software projects in the past but are no longer actively participating in these projects.

 [**STS** - the Sequential Tree Sampler](https://github.com/OnlinePhylo/sts)<br/>